How It Works

 A structured event map Buildings, floors, uploaded floor plans, booth surfaces, and routing are organized before launch.

-Available booths in the dashboard Once the buildout is done, booth locations appear and can be assigned exhibitor details.
+Available booths in the dashboard Once the buildout is done, booth locations appear with prices, sizes, and reservation status controls.

 Structure setup